ipfs/specs/src/http-gateways/trustless-gateway.md

 MUST be returned and set to `attachment` to ensure requested bytes are not rendered by a web browser.

+### `Content-Location` (response header)

+Same as in :cite[path-gateway], SHOULD be returned when Trustless Gateway supports more than a single response format and the `format` query parameter is missing or does not match well-known format from `Accept` header.

 # Block Responses (application/vnd.ipld.raw)

 An opaque bytes matching the requested block CID